 Wall Street took its name from a wall that was erected in the 1650s by Dutch settlers on the island of Manhattan.
-The wall, which was intended to keep the British out failed, and Wall Street grew into the world’s most important financial center.
+The wall, which was intended to keep the British out failed and Wall Street grew into the world’s most important financial center.
 On November 21, 1834, Hetty Green was born Henrietta Robinson in New Bedford, Massachusetts.

-Her father, Edward Robinson—nicknamed Black Hawk—was born in Philadelphia in 1800 to a Quaker family that had a long history in Rhode Island.
+Her father, Edward Robinson—nicknamed Black Hawk—was born in Philadelphia in 1800 to a Quaker family with a long history in Rhode Island.
 He helped welcome then Congressman Abraham Lincoln to New Bedford when he spoke at Liberty Hall.
 Her mother, Abby Slocum Howland, was the daughter of wealthy whaling fleet owner Gideon Howland.

 The Green family had made millions with their whaling fleet and shipping interests.
 A young Hetty H. Robinson spent more time at the side of both her grandfather and father, where she learned how to read the ledgers.
 Edward brought her to the brokers and taught her how trade commodities.
 He taught her the meaning of stocks and bonds, bulls and bears, and market fluctuations.

 When everyone else was selling, Hetty Green bought and sold real estate, railroads, entire city blocks and government bonds.
 She owned mines and held mortgages on churches, factories, and office buildings.
 She adhered all of her life to buying low, selling high, and never panicking during a stock market scare.